 You may now be wondering whether it’s ever socially awkward or uncomfortable not to drink.
 The answer is definitely yes.
 If you met me out, I’m sure you’d never think twice about whether I was drinking along with everyone else.
 I’d like to think I’m a social, fun person.
 I’m pretty gregarious and often strike up conversations with strangers.
-I love to laugh with people I’ve just met and really enjoy performing at karaoke.
-I went to a college where Greek life was a big part of the social scene and to a law school known for its party scene as much as for its academics.
-I practiced law at a big firm in Midtown Manhattan, which was the epitome of work hard/play hard culture.
+At college, Greek life was a big part of the social scene, and my law school was known for its party scene as much as for its academics.
+I also practiced law at a big firm in Midtown Manhattan, which was the epitome of work hard/play hard culture.

 A lot has been written about the health debate surrounding drinking and about parental drinking culture specifically.
-I related a lot to this essay, where the writer confesses that she feels she has to “come out” as being a non-drinker, and offers some suggestions to those who are friends with non-drinking moms.
+I related a lot to “I’m the Mom Who Doesn’t Drink,” in which the writer confesses she feels she has to “come out” as being a non-drinker and offers suggestions to those who are friends with non-drinking moms.
 “Being a Sober Parent in a Wine Mom Culture” frames “mommy drinking” as a way to cope with the pressures of parenthood and offers suggestions for sober socializing and alternative methods of stress management.
 Another article I found in my research for this post, written by a British mom, puts it more starkly: “The Secret Shame of Being a Sober Mother.”
-I’ve read several essays like this one that credit mommy drinking culture with normalizing alcoholism in this country.
-And I think by now we’ve all heard about the new study proclaiming that “No Amount of Alcohol Is Good For Your Health“.
-Most people I know weren’t too pleased about this!
+I’ve read several pieces that equate mommy drinking culture with normalizing alcoholism in this country.
+And I think by now we’ve all heard about the new study proclaiming that “No Amount of Alcohol Is Good For Your Health.”
+Many people I know weren’t too pleased about this!

-Now, I’m not here to stir a debate about the merits of drinking or parental drinking culture, but merely rather to acknowledge that it exists and that, if I’m being perfectly honest, it makes me feel a bit excluded.
+I’m not here to stir a debate about the merits of drinking or parental drinking culture, but merely rather to acknowledge that it exists and that it, if I’m being perfectly honest, makes me feel a bit excluded.